 Today, an individual can transfer an NFA weapon by completing the ATF application, submitting a copy by mail to her CLEO (although Florida has a law prohibiting government officials from creating lists of any sort pertaining to gun ownership), and then submitting the ATF application, fingerprint cards, and a passport photo to the ATF.

 A trustee of a gun trust must complete the ATF application, but will also need to have every “Responsible Person” associated with the trust complete a new ATF form.
-The trustee must submit a copy of all the ATF forms by mail to her CLEO, and then submit all that ATF paperwork PLUS fingerprint cards and passport photos for every responsible person to the ATF.
+The trustee must submit a copy of all the ATF forms by mail to her CLEO, and then submit a copy of the entire gun trust, all that ATF paperwork, PLUS fingerprint cards and passport photos for every Responsible Person to the ATF.

 Whoa!
 That’s potentially a lot of paperwork, time, and money.